 - 1 you have reasonable capacity to undertake, and - 2 may render you reasonably fit to engage in or work (whether or not for reward) in an occupation which is related to the skills and knowledge you will acquire by education, training, or experience.

-Salary means the total annual full-time equivalent (FTE) remuneration advised to us by your employer, including superannuation, but excluding bonuses or commissions.
+Salary means the base annual salary advised to us by your employer.

 Total disability (for IP cover) means that because of an injury or illness you are: